-Unlike some of the other options on this list, Dragon Anywhere shines because it can learn how you speak, making each transcription more accurate than the last.
+Dragon Anywhere shines because it can learn how you speak, making each transcription more accurate than the last.
 You can use it to transcribe interviews, spoken notes and other audio files, and you can format and edit your transcriptions quickly.
 You can also share them with anyone or any device via Dropbox or another cloud service.

 4. Amazon Transcribe

-If most of your audio files are recorded in loud public places, check out Amazon Transcribe.
+If most of your audio files are recorded in noisy public places, check out Amazon Transcribe.
 This cloud-based automatic speech recognition platform was built to convert audio files to text, and it works well with low-quality or noisy audio files.